mattriley/agile-avatars/README.md

 ## components

 Provides _component factory functions_.
-A component is simply a HTML element that relies on closures to react to user interaction and state changes by updating the element or invoking services for any non-presentation concerns.
+A component is a HTML element that relies on closures to react to user interaction and state changes by updating the DOM or invoking services for any non-presentation concerns.

+### Collaborators

 ```diff
 + config elements services subscriptions ui vendorComponents vendorServices
 - core diagnostics io startup stores styles window
 ```

+- No access to _stores_ or _io_.
+Effects are serviced by the _services_ module.
+- No access to _window_.
+Low-level presentation concerns are serviced by the _ui_ module.

-__Example: tagName component__
+### Example: tagName

 tagName renders the tag name for a given _tag instance_.
 A _tag_ is composed of an image, a name, and a role.
 Multiple _instances_ of a tag may be rendered at a time depending on the numbers specified in the _active_ and _passive_ fields.